I’ve taught middle school grammar before. Here are a few tricks I developed to make grammar for middle school meaningful.

 - Use vocabulary from a recent lesson to build a list of positive and negative connotations for each word.

-Do you use my books, The English Grammar Workbook?
+Do you use my grammar book for middle school, The English Grammar Workbook?
 I have supplemental material that will work alongside your grammar workbook.
+Finally, if you’d like free grammar lessons for middle school, subscribe below: